fmalina/revisions-blocl/activism/austerity.md

 we encounter states that are both big enough to cut, and democratic enough to cause problems for austerity policy.

-Austerity was tried, and tried again and it simply didn’t work.
+Austerity was tried, and tried again and it simply didn't work.

 \*\*\*